ArchimedesVT/luma/README.md

 ```
 ### Supabase

-For security purposes, since I want to continue with this project, I am not including the anonkey and url.
+For security purposes, anonkey and url are not included in the base repo, and are gitignored.

 However, it is attached to the assignment / email me, and add it to .env.local to run any database functionalities, as otherwise things won't populate.